sketchbuch/configure_linux/README.md

 kde          | KDE Tasks
-mouse        | Anything to do with mice nautilus     | Gnome File Manager vars screensaver  | Screensaver settings setup        | Some kind of setup, like creating folders or files touchpad     | Anything to do with touchpads users        | Related to the uses profile      | Tasks to do with the profile
+mouse        | Anything to do with mice nautilus     | Gnome File Manager vars profile      | Tasks to do with the profile screensaver  | Screensaver settings setup        | Some kind of setup, like creating folders or files terminal     | Terminal tasks like bash touchpad     | Anything to do with touchpads users        | Related to the uses

 ### Software Tasks